Spring-Clean Your Closet

 If you’re taking your time, put them in separate bags or boxes, and put them in the loft.
 If you haven’t missed them in three months’ time, you don’t need them.

 Struggling to let go?
 Put all your hangers facing the same direction.
 If you wear something, when you put it back in the wardrobe, hang it facing the other way.
 At the end of a month, you’ll know how much of your wardrobe you actually use.
 The rest either needs to go into the loft until the summer or be recycled.
 Don’t bin it – the UK already throws £25m of clothes into landfill each year.
-Instead make sure all items are clean and donate to your local charity shop.
+Instead make sure all items are clean and donate to your local charity shop or homeless shelter.

 This is an extreme tactic for brave (or desperate) people seeking instant change.
 Put everything – yes everything – in cardboard boxes as if you were moving house.
 Write their contents on the outside of the box.
 Each day, as you need something, take it out of its box and gradually repopulate your wardrobe and cupboards.
 This way, you’ll find out what pieces you actually need and might be surprised about the pieces you forget about entirely.